Spain to increase Ebola training as nurse remains seriously ill

 Recriminations are flying in Spain over whether hospitals were well enough prepared to deal with Ebola cases, after 44-year-old Teresa Romero last week became the first person in the current outbreak to catch the deadly virus outside Africa.

-A broader training program is being developed, said healthcare academic Fernando Rodriguez Artalejo, who is part of a scientific committee advising the government.
+A broader training programme is being developed, said healthcare academic Fernando Rodriguez Artalejo, who is part of a scientific committee advising the government.

 “(It is for) doctors, nurses, nursing aides, security staff... police, firemen, anyone who has something to bring to the fight against this health problem,” Rodriguez Artalejo told a news conference.